sandman002/One-Style-is-All-You-Need-to-Generate-a-Video/README.md

 pip install opencv-python tqdm pandas pip install scikit-image==0.19.3 ipython
 ```
-The last two packages are required by projector.py for GAN-Inversion
+The last two packages are required by projector.py for GAN-Inversion.
+Checkout the requirements.txt file to see the complete list of python packages with which the project scripts were last tested successfully.
 ## Dataset

 ### Structure